 There are three main considerations to take into account when looking for the best gaming desks: surface area, weight, and height.
 All three should be a consideration when looking for a gaming desk for a computer, and the value of each will really depend on the sort of gaming experience you’re looking to replicate.

 For the majority of customers, weight isn’t going to be a big deal when looking for a desk.
 Computer users who want to travel with their gaming desk may want to consider gaming desks that are more lightweight and can fold up for more portable access, but mobile gaming desks aren’t especially common.
 The best gaming desk for travel will typically not come with all the bells and whistles you can expect from more traditional gaming desks.
-You may want to look instead at lap desks for portable use.
+In this case, you may want to look instead at lap desks for portable use.

 Weight capacity is the spec you should pay the most attention to when seeking out the best gaming desk – and that’s especially true if you’re working with multiple monitors.
 Maximum weight is listed by the manufacturer for a reason, and testing the limits could destroy your equipment and even cause you harm.
 Often, a gaming desk comes with a maximum weight of 200 pounds or more, but some gaming desks offer just a fraction of that.

-- Cup holders and headset hooks are most commonly positioned at the opposite sides of the desk for ready access from your chair.
-They’re one of the most common features in the best gaming desks, in large part because they’re cheap to include.
+- Cup holders and headset hooks are most commonly positioned at the opposite sides of the desk for easy access from your chair.
+They’re one of the most common features in gaming desks, in large part because they’re cheap to include.
 But that also means that if you’re looking for desks for computer gaming but don’t like models that come with these features, you can pretty easily find a solution on your own.

 A height-adjustable desk usually comes at a premium, but that premium will be worth it to a lot of gamers.
-These desks can adjust to the situation you’re in, letting you shift from a more relaxed pose for long grind games like MMO or to something more rigid and posture-driven when you need to be alert and able to respond quickly to what’s happening on your monitor.
+These desks can adjust to the situation you’re in, letting you shift from a more relaxed pose for long grind games like MMOs or to something more rigid and posture-driven when you need to be alert and able to respond quickly to what’s happening on your monitor.

-The materials used in a gaming desk are generally pretty standard: metal, wood, and plastic.
-While it’s okay to invest in a desk that comes with a little bit of plastic trim, you should be wary of desks that are primarily made of plastic.
+The materials used in gaming desks are generally pretty standard: metal, wood, and plastic.
+While it’s okay to invest in a desk that comes with a little bit of a plastic trim, you should be wary of desks that are primarily made of plastic.
 These are serious devices intended to hold some heavy and expensive equipment, and a primarily plastic frame simply isn’t going to be up to the task for most gamers.
 The materials used for the top of the desk are going to have the biggest impact on your enjoyment.

 - A laminate is the most common choice you’ll find, and that’s because it’s also the most practical.
 Laminate surfaces are typically MDF wood (essentially plywood) that’s been treated.
 To some extent, it gives you the best of both worlds.
 These desks are typically easy to clean and cheap to produce.
 But quality can vary wildly, and some laminate surfaces show wear and tear easily or look cheaper than their more traditional wood counterparts.

-- A steel or metal top is going to last you a lifetime, and it’s relatively cheap to produce.
+- A steel or metal top is going to last you a lifetime, and is relatively cheap to produce.
 That said, they aren’t the prettiest looking desks around.
 If you value pragmatism above else, you’re sure to find some metal desks on our list that will suit you.
 Just try to keep in mind whether you’ll find yourself satisfied with the look or feel of one in the long term.

 Finally, consider the materials the legs and frame are made from too.
 Metal is pretty standard, but if durability is a big worry, you should look at desks constructed from steel.
 And while many manufacturers will promote the uniqueness of their leg design, there’s not going to be a huge difference between a T-shaped or R-shaped set of legs.